-Description of the mechanisms to achieve centralised error handling.
+This chapter describes the mechanisms to achieve centralised error handling.
 This chapter also describes the services to initialise and shutdown the system.

-2 Version updates (formal changes like spelling) may be named x.y.z
+&lt;sup>2 Version updates (formal changes like spelling) may be named x.y.z

 Chapter 12, Description of system services